CODERS-BAY/cinema-stuefi94/README.md

 Provision must be made for pricing: Each row of a hall has a standard price, but for certain performances the row prices can be set individually.
 For information purposes, the actors should be recorded with their personal data (surname, first name, nationality, date of birth, date of death, comments, ... ) and it should be possible to tell which actors have acted in which films.
 The analogous statements should also be possible for directors, whereby it can be assumed that there is only one director for a film.
 However, it is possible that the director also plays a part in a film.
 The other data of a film include: Title, type (thriller, western, youth film, ... ), year of production, country, language, duration, distribution, etc.

+Create a ERD and a Relation Model for this example